We are proud of our FIVE STAR rating on Facebook. See all our Facebook Reviews. Like our Facebook Page to get news and updates in your feed.

 • Permanent Establishment Risk: In company law in Spain, if the operational control and management of the business is conducted by a person permanently living in Spain, then the business is considered as being permanently established in Spain.
 If the company was investigated this would mean the company would need to register and comply with company law on tax reporting.
 If you have a permanent establishment in Spain and needed to move your contract of employment to Spain you would not be eligible for the Digital Nomad Visa.
 You could pass responsibility to sign contracts for the company to others that are not based in Spain.

-It is possible to apply if you own a company and are treated as self-employed for tax purposes in your current country of residence:
+It is possible to apply if you own a company and have client contracts.
+You will be treated as self-employed for tax purposes.

 • In some countries even if you own a Limited Liability Company (like a US LLC), you are already taxed on 100% of your income.
-In this case you would be eligible if you meet the requirements however be aware that you would be considered as self-employed in Spain and would need to pay social security and declare 100% of your income and pay tax accordingly.
+In this case you would be eligible if you meet the requirements and prove your client contracts however be aware that you would be considered as self-employed in Spain and would need to pay social security and declare 100% of your income and pay tax accordingly.

-It may be possible to apply if you are working as a self-employed consultant working for your own business:
+It may be possible to apply if you are working as a self-employed (freelance) consultant working for your own company:

 • If you can legally establish establish a service/freelance contract with your own company and invoice your company for services you may be eligible for the Digital Nomad Visa.
-In some countries this is not possible.
+This may not be possible and you would need to talk to your tax authority.
 You would be considered self-employed in Spain and would need to pay social security and declare 100% of your income and pay tax accordingly.
+Even if you have a freelancer contract if the link between your own freelancer contract and your employment/ownership of the company is clear, you may be asked to provide additional documents to prove you have real clients, your company has an activity that is separate from the owner, you earn a stable income from client work, and as the owner of the company you are benefiting from the income.

 WHAT DOES HELP AT HAND SPAIN DO?